 - Replace old windows and doors.
 Friction surfaces like windows and doors can create lead paint dust.
 Replacing these windows and doors using lead-safe home renovation steps or by working with a certified contractor can remove the hazard from your home.

 - Wash your child’s hands and toys often so that lead dust or dirt is removed.
 Always wash hands before eating.

 When lead is found in drinking water, it is usually because the water can dissolve pipes made of lead.
 While cities are required to treat their water to reduce the risk, when water sits in these pipes for a period of time, lead can get into the drinking water.

-Inside your home, lead may also have been used in solder (which joins pipes together) or in old brass fixtures.
+Inside your home, lead may also be present in your plumbing meter and other plumbing fixtures including solder (which joins pipes together).
 A licensed plumber can help you determine if the plumbing or fixtures inside your home may be made of lead.

 What can you do?
 If you have a lead service line or plumbing: